 OJEN Chief Justices’ Award

-The Chief Justices’ Award was established by the three Chief Justices of Ontario Court of Appeal, Superior Court of Justice and Ontario Court of Justice.
+The Chief Justices’ Award was established by the three Chief Justices of the Court of Appeal for Ontario, Superior Court of Justice and Ontario Court of Justice.
 This award recognizes an individual who has made an exceptional contribution in promoting public understanding, education and dialogue in support of a responsive and inclusive justice system.
 Past winners have distinguished themselves by:

 - Reaching underserved communities,